 Interstellar ices play a crucial role in the chemical evolution of dark molecular clouds and prestellar cores, as they allow reactions to take place that cannot take place in the gas phase.
 Namely, icy grains provide a third body to dissipate excess energy released by reactions, and simultaneously act as a reactant concentrator.
 The chemistry is not only influenced by depleting atoms and molecules from the gas phase, but also contribute more chemical diversity by sublimating molecules that formed on the ice back to the gas.
 Without icy grains, even the simplest molecule, \ch{H2}, would not exist in the observed abundance \citep{Gould1963}.
 Chemistry on these ices is governed by various competing processes, such as adsorption (species colliding with the grain and sticking to it), desorption (sublimation from the ice to the gas-phase), diffusion (or hopping, species moving around on and in the ice), and reactions (breaking and formation of chemical bonds).
 Many molecules, such as \ch{H2O}, \ch{CO2} and \ch{CH3OH}, are formed mostly on the ices by a combination of these processes.

 However, the parameters necessary to describe ice chemistry in astrochemical models are poorly constrained.
 Modeling ice chemistry, at minimum, requires the binding energies of all species to the ice surface and the energy barriers of all reactions.
-While there are databases available for gas-phase reactions and their rate constants, the most commonly used of which are UDfA \citep{Millar2024} and KIDA \citep{Wakelam2024}, there is no such database for binding energies and reaction barriers.
+While there are databases available for gas-phase reactions and their rate constants, the most commonly used of which are UDfA \citep{Millar2024} and KIDA \citep{Wakelam2024}, many binding energies and reaction energy bariers are unknown.
 Because of computational and experimental limitations, these are often harder to obtain than gas-phase reaction rate constants.